 For flushing instructions, follow the steps outlined under "Portable Head Operation".
 There are two ways to empty the portable head reservoir with this type of set-up.
-The waste may be vacuumed out through the deck fitting or discharged through a seacock in the hull bottom.
-The macerator pump is located in the starboard storage compartment.
+The waste may be vacuumed out through the deck fitting, or discharged through a seacock in the hull bottom.
+The macerator pump is mounted in the rigging area behind the console sump on the same bulkhead as the Y-valve.

-Using Deck Pump-out Fitting
+• Using Deck Pump-out Fitting

-- 1. Locate the Y-valve mounted in the starboard cabin storage compartment.
+- 1. Locate the Y-valve mounted in the rigging area behind the console sump.
 Place the Y-valve handle in the deck pump-out position (handle pointed up). - 2.
 Remove the cap from the deck pump-out fitting located in the starboard gunwale. - 3.
 Connect a vacuum hose from a pump-out station to the deck fitting and run until the reservoir is empty.
 Replace the cap on the deck pump-out fitting.